cproctor/bba/content/pages/course_info.md

 Title: Course info
 Date: 2017-12-15

 Beyond Bits & Atoms teaches students to design, build, and critique constructionist educational technologies.
-BB&A consists of a theory-oriented class (Educ 236 / CS 402) and a practice-focused lab (Educ 211 / CS 402L); students are required to enroll in both.
+BB&A consists of a theory-oriented class (MSTU 5199 001) and a practice-focused lab (MSTU 5199 002); students are required to enroll in both.
 The theory class is focused on answering three questions:

 - How does learning work?
 - How does schooling work?